 FAVORITE QUOTE: “I don’t go by the rule book: I lead from the heart not the head.”
 Diana, Princess of Wales

 The Davos Woman Challenge is now THE DAVOS CEO PLEDGE for 2017.
-Anchoring this Pledge, I am asking my Favorite Davos CEOs to commit to bring two or more female delegates to World Economic Forum’s annual meeting in January 2017 and to ask other CEOs to follow their lead (note: they will also have a minimum 30% Female Delegates if their company brings extra delegates).
+Anchoring this Pledge, I am asking my Favorite Davos CEOs to commit to bring two or more female delegates to World Economic Forum’s annual meeting in January 2017 and to ask other CEOs to follow their lead (note: they must have a minimum 30% Female Delegates if their company brings extra delegates).
 I am also asking all Female CEOs to bring at least one other female delegate (a must have).
 With these actions and inviting more Women Leaders age 45+, I believe we will all achieve 30% Women at World Economic Forum very quickly.
 I am really excited World Economic Forum achieved a record 50% female Co-Chairs in January 2016 and many thanks all to my Davos Challenge Award Winners who invited female delegates to Davos this year (see prior post).
 Leaders, Companies, CEOs, CHROs: If you would like to participate or sponsor The Davos CEO Pledge for 2017, please contact Executive Coach Sandra Rupp at www.parthenonadvisors.com I invite all CEOs to interview with me on camera (with many years of experience in global executive search I like interviewing and will let you do the final edits).
 Follow Tweets @ExecCareerCoach I have met the nicest leaders on Twitter and YouTube.

 “Introducing the priceless Sandra Rupp.”
 Paul Murphy, Founding Editor, FINANCIAL TIMES Alphaville

 “In awe of Davos Woman, Sandra Rupp.” @FastCompany magazine reporter